do-me/kceo_glossary/docs/uncertainty.md

 ## 2 Definition

-Parameter characterizing the dispersion of the values being attributed to a [Measurand](../measurand), based on the [Information](../information) used.
+Non-negative parameter, associated with data, which characterizes the dispersion of the values [of a [Trait](../trait) ]that could reasonably be attributed to a [Phenomenon](../phenomenon) [by means of sensing or modelling].

 ### Notes
+- In case of quantitative(continuous) data the uncertainty may be, for example, a standard deviation (or a given multiple of it), or the half-width of an interval having a stated level of confidence. (see e.g. standard and [Expanded Uncertainty](../expanded uncertainty))
+- For qualitative (categorical?) data uncertainty may be, for example, expressed by commission and omission (‘confusion matrix’) or overall errors.

 ### Examples

 ### Sources
-- VIM4: 3.1
+- modified from GUM, VIM4 :3.1, FIDUCEO, Notes added
 ___

 ## 3 Definition